mbilbille/jpnforphp/README.md

 ![Logo](https://raw.githubusercontent.com/mbilbille/jpnforphp/gh-pages/images/logo.png)

-JpnForPhp is a library for PHP that provides support and tone of helpers to play with Japanese language.
+JpnForPhp is a library for PHP that provides support and tone of helpers to play with Japanese language ([DEMO](http://jpnforphpdemos.nebuleux.be)).

 [![build status](https://travis-ci.org/mbilbille/jpnforphp.svg)](http://travis-ci.org/mbilbille/jpnforphp)

 The JpnForPhp toolbox provides over 30 functions build around various components that support both basic actions: **split, extract, etc.** as well as more specialized and powerful features: **transliteration, infection, conversion**, and so one.

-##Installation
+## Installation

 The recommended way to install JpnForPhp is through [Composer](http://getcomposer.org/).
 Just create a composer.json file and run the php composer.phar install command to install it: